 Skip to main content

-We have received reports of customers receiving calls from a spoofed Equity Bank number.
-If you receive a call, simply hang up and call your local bank or our Customer Care Center at 888-733-5041.
+We have received reports of customers receiving phishing text messages from someone posing as “Equity Alert.”
+If you receive a text, simply ignore it and block the number.
+Of course, you can always call your local bank or our Customer Care Center at 888-733-5041.
 Find helpful information at equitybank.com/fraud-prevention/

 Equity Bank logo